 The performance of a student in each semester shall be evaluated subject wise with a maximum of 100 marks for theory and 100 marks for practical subject.
 In addition, Internships carried out after IV Semester & VI Semester shall be evaluated for 100 marks each and the Internship along with Project Work carried out in VIII Semester shall be evaluated for 150 marks.
 For theory subjects, the distribution shall be 30 marks for Internal Evaluation and 70 marks for the End-Examination.
-For practical subjects, the distribution shall be 30 marks for Internal Evaluation.
-For project work, the distribution shall be 50 marks for Internal Evaluation and 100 marks for the End-Examination.
-For project work, the distribution shall be 50 marks for Internal Evaluation and 100 marks for the End-Examination / Viva-Voce.
+For practical subjects, the distribution shall be 30 marks for Internal Evaluation and 70 marks for the End-Examination and 70 marks for Internal Evaluation and 100 marks for the End-Examination / Viva-Voce.
 The distribution of marks between Continuous Internal Evaluation (CIE) and Semester End Examination (SEE) to be conducted at the end of the semester will be as follows: